Aligoogles/BChainChat/README.md

-# README
+# BChainChat app

-This README would normally document whatever steps are necessary to get the application up and running.
+Tis is a Blockchain focused social networking platform

-Things you may want to cover:
+Things you may want to Check:

-* Ruby version
+* Ruby version 3.0

-* System dependencies

-* Configuration
+* Rails version 7.0.3

-* Database creation
+* Configuration run rails db:migrate after cloning the repo and then run rails db:seed to install default users and posts

-* Database initialization
+* Database sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployment instructions sqlite 3 gem goes under development and postgresql gem under production as its hosted on Heroku

+This app is using bootstrap for styling.
+Application.css file not recognised due to installation of  --css:bootstrap